 Immunosuppressive therapies.

-Caused by dehydration, over-use, electrolyte imbalance.
+It is caused by dehydration, overuse, and electrolyte imbalance.

 This can be prevented by regular stretching and proper hydration.